grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

+Now the `ReserveSeats` method accepts `reservationInProgress`.

 **Benjamin:** Why are you passing the `reservationInProgress` further to the `ReserveSeats` method?

-**Johnny:** The command does not have the necessary information to pass to the `reservationInProgress` once the reservation is successful.
-We need to defer it to the `ReservableTrain` implementations to further decide the best place to use it.
+**Johnny:** The command does not have the necessary information to fill the `reservationInProgress` once the reservation is successful.
+We need to defer it to the `ReservableTrain` implementations to further decide the best place to do that.

  **Benjamin:** I see.
-And you're missing two more variables -- `trainId` and `seatCount` -- and not only definitions, but also we don't pass them to the command at all.
+Looking at the Statement again - we're missing two more variables -- `trainId` and `seatCount` -- and not only their definitions, but also we don't pass them to the command at all.
 They are only present in our assumptions and expectations.

  **Johnny:** Right, let me correct that.